 - M&A transaction support

-- Reviewing and negotiating business contracts
+- Reviewing and negotiating business contracts.

-When do you Require a Fractional CFO?
+When do you need a part-time CFO?

-- planning to develop policies and procedures
+- Need to develop policies and procedures

-- an inexperienced controller or other finance staff member who may simply need a mentor
+- An inexperienced controller or other finance staff member who may simply need a mentor

-- the company has raised or intends to raise significant ($1 million or more) funds from outside investors
+- The company has raised or intends to raise significant ($1 million or more) funds from outside investors

-- a merger or acquisition of a line of business that requires acquisition accounting and reconciliation between multiple systems.
+- A merger or acquisition of a line of business that requires acquisition accounting and reconciliation between multiple systems.

 Unlike part-time or project CFOs who generally make a living by working on an outsourced basis with a number of different companies, interim CFO are often finance professionals who are dedicated to one client.